 How do you look back to “The Apprenticeship of Duddy Kravitz” ?
 It was one of the first Canadian box-office successes and it was important for Richard Dreyfuss’ career.

-“Duddy Kravitz” is one of my favourite films, for many reasons.
-First of all, the man who wrote the novel and the screenplay, is Mordecai Richler.
+“Duddy Kravitz” is one of my favorite films, for many reasons.
+First of all, the man who wrote the novel and the screenplay is Mordecai Richler.
 He’s my oldest friend.
-When he write the novel, he and I shared an apartment in London.
-He was an aspiring novelist and I was an aspiring director.
+When he wrote the novel, he and I shared an apartment in London.
+He was an aspiring novelist, and I was an aspiring director.
 When he was writing the novel, we would often drink and talk.
-I would tell him stories about my childhood and some of them were put in the novel.
+I would tell him stories about my childhood, and some of them were put in the novel.
 So there’s something of me in it.
 When he finished writing it, I was the first person to read the manuscript.
 I thought it was the finest Canadian novel ever written.
 I said then that one day I would go back to Canada and make a film out of it.
-We all laughed – we were in our twenties at the time.
+We all laughed—we were in our twenties at the time.
 About fifteen years later, we made the film.
-For me it was a very personal accomplishment.
-Since it was the novel of my best friend, I had a deep compulsion to do it very well, after all this time I didn’t want to fail either my friend or myself.
+For me, it was a very personal accomplishment.
+Since it was the novel of my best friend, I had a deep compulsion to do it very well; after all this time, I didn’t want to fail either my friend nor myself.
 It was also my first film back in my own country.
 “Duddy Kravitz” was very pleasing from another point of view too.
-I had been living as a foreigner in England, I had made “Life at the Top” for example in an English setting.
+I had been living as a foreigner in England; I had made “Life at the Top,” for example, in an English setting.
 Because you’re an outsider, you never get it right.
-To ideally direct a film, you need to know every sight and smell of the area, you have to feel totally at home.
+To ideally direct a film, you need to know every sight and smell of the area; you have to feel totally at home.
 When I got back to Canada, I found out that this theory was right.
-Nobody could tell me that this world of Duddy Kravitz I was creating wasn’t right, because I knew it inside out.
+Nobody could tell me that this world of Duddy Kravitz I was creating wasn’t right because I knew it inside out.
 I knew the people, how they talked, how they looked, how they dressed, how they behaved, I knew the colors of that world.
-It gave me tremendous liberating feeling.
+It gave me a tremendous liberating feeling.

 You’ve made several very interesting films so far, but do you think the audience knows who Ted Kotcheff is?